mvcds/my-library/carreer/lean/shape-up/4 - Shaping.md

-It's a primary [[Design]] work but sprinkled with technical and strategical literacy.
+It's a primary [[carreer/development/design/Design|Design]] work but sprinkled with technical and strategical literacy.

 Properties of shaped work: